kelviolet/Path-Sum-leetcode/README.md

 Returns the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

+#434.
+Number of Segments in a String
+ount the number of segments in a string, where a segment is defined to be a contiguous sequence of non-space characters.

+Please note that the string does not contain any non-printable characters.

 # leetcode
 leetcode